EdulaneDotCo/Mastering-Express.js/README.md

    1. Structure your resume for maximum impact.
    1. Include relevant projects, skills, and achievements.
    1. Use action verbs and quantify results where possible.
-   1. **Real-Time Project:** Create or update your resume based on the job descriptions reviewed in Session 51.
+   1. **Applied Project:** Create or update your resume based on the job descriptions reviewed in Session 51.
 1. **Best Practices:** Tailor your resume for specific roles, keep it concise and error-free, and use a professional format.
 1. **Practice Exercises:** Revise and format your resume for different job applications.
 1. **LeetCode/HackerRank:** No direct coding challenge; focus on resume crafting.